vthib/tlsh/README.md

 [![Documentation](https://docs.rs/tlsh2/badge.svg)](https://docs.rs/tlsh2)

 Rust port of the [TLSH library](https://github.com/trendmicro/tlsh).
-The code is kept close to the original C++ version, to limit bugs and help maintainability

 This crate is `no_std` and different configurations of bucket numbers and checksum length are handled as generics, making every configuration properly optimized.